naume/absence_list/GET_SUPABASE_KEY.md

 ## Still Having Issues?

 1. Double-check you're in the correct Supabase project
-2. Verify the project URL matches: `https://bfhkzqbztkyojvbhkxzg.supabase.co`
+2. Verify the project URL matches your Supabase project URL
 3. Make sure your `.env` file is in the project root (same folder as `package.json`)
 4. Restart `netlify dev` after changing `.env`
 5. Check that `.env` is in `.gitignore` (it should be)